Sadeeptha-B/TimeTracker/docs/ProjectPlan.md

 *   Needs to be approved by a Merge Request (preferably by a teammate who is responsible for the relevant backlog items)

 While the above is the definition of done, in general, we expect the following criteria to be met, to consider a particular task as done.

+The definition of done will be revised according to the requirements of a specific sprint.
+The below shows a general overview of what would comprise the definition of done.

+The definition of done for each user story devised for a sprint is available on trello, under each specific backlog item.

 <table>